keyboard_arrow_right

 Prerequisites

-(1) 60 points from MBIS; (2) Subject to the approval of the Director of Business Taught Masters.
+(1) 60 points from MBIS; (2) Subject to approval of the Head of Department.